some-ip-com/open-someip-spec/src/someip-sd.rst

 Example for valid otherserv-string: "otherserv=internaldiag".

-Example for a invalid otherserv-string: "otherserv".
+Example for an invalid otherserv-string: "otherserv".
-Example for a invalid otherserv-string: "otherserv=".
+Example for an invalid otherserv-string: "otherserv=".

 .. feat_req:: 🎯
     :id: feat_req_someipsd_575